WatheqAlshowaiter/model-required-fields/README.md

 composer require watheqalshowaiter/model-required-fields --dev
 ```

-We prefer `--dev` because usually you will use it development, not in production.
+We prefer `--dev` because usually you will use it in development, not in production.

 ## Usage